AmeliaSZK/CoulAdj-Py/README.md

 # Colour Adjacencies
-Reads an image and outputs the colour adjacencies in a TSV format.
+Reads an image and outputs the colour adjacencies.
-Intended to be used in a web browser locally, without sending any data to a server.

-Primary objective is to help me learn basic web development.
+Primary objective is to help me learn Python.

 This project declares conformity to [SemVer 2.0.0](https://semver.org/spec/v2.0.0.html).
 There is currently no API version number, because there has been no public release.